Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 The original page currently only serves one version of the thumbnails and that at a fairly large 640x360px, which is nice on bigger screens, but most often the images are rendered at <350px, which is some good chunk of potential savings (which I'm willing to take here, but opinions might differ).

-Right now I believe that the image API of "[the native web][tnw-io]" has its own image storage. *(Update: After speaking to "[the native web][tnw-io]", they verified that I'm correct.)* For my implementation I just skip that and use the YouTube image servers instead, since they allow for more image sizes and performance and we already have the YouTUbe ID of each video.
+Right now I believe that the image API of "[the native web][tnw-io]" has its own image storage. *(Update: After speaking to "[the native web][tnw-io]", they verified that I'm correct.)* For my implementation I just skip that and use the YouTube image servers instead, since they allow for more image sizes and performance and we already have the YouTube ID of each video.

 ```html
 <picture class="thumbnail">